jasbcit/1800_202230_DTC14/README.md

 * Hello my name is Jas.
 I'm excited about this project because it is exciting
 * Hello my name is Cadan.
 I can't wait to start this project because out team is so great!
 * TEST
+* Adding this line to see an example of a conflict

 ## Technologies
 Technologies used for this project: